OmobaCoder/ScipyTeamProject/ReadMe.md

 The aim of studying the therapeutic effects of music on mental health is to investigate and understand how music can be used as a therapeutic tool to promote psychological well-being, alleviate symptoms of mental disorders, and enhance overall mental health.

 ## Data Sourcing
-In other to carry out this prediction we had to utilize open-source data which was gotten from [Kaggle](https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results)
+In order to carry out this prediction, we had to utilize open-source data, which was gotten from [Kaggle](https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results)

 ##  Brief Description of The Dataset
 The dataset contains 736 records and 33 features.
+During the EDA phase, we discovered 8 features have missing values.
+However, there are no duplicate values in the data.

 - Age: The age of the respondent
 - Primary streaming service: The streaming service platform the respondent primarily uses for listening to music.